carlosgit2016/aws-study/vpc/README.md

 #### Subnet
 Range of IP address for AWS

-- Public Subnet for resources that must connect to theinternet
+- Public Subnet for resources that must connect to the internet
-- Private Subnets for resources that won't be connected oninternet
+- Private Subnets for resources that won't be connected on internet
 - Multiple layers of security
     - ACL Access Control lists
     - Security groups